Shirakawago : We Visited the World Cultural Heritage Site in Gifu

 - The Local Area around Honkakuji Temple

-Based on this Shirakawago map with the red numbers, from one to nine, written by me, today I want to share the stroll I actually had around the Shirakawago village in Ogimachi with the photos I took for this blog article.
+Based on this Shirakawago tourist guide map with the red numbers from one to nine written by me, today I will share the stroll I actually had around the Shirakawago village in Ogimachi, with the photos I took for this blog article.

 ➀ Seseragi Park Parking Lot

 We parked our car in the Seseragi park parking lot in the village.
-As you can see from the picture, there were a lot of tour buses parked in the lot.
+As you can see in the photo, there were a lot of tour buses parked in the lot.

-Looking back at the opposite side, there was a wonderful view of Sho river, the suspension bridge called “Deai Bashi (であい橋)”, and forested mountains.
+Looking back at the opposite side from there, there was a wonderful view of Sho river, a suspension bridge called “Deai Bashi (であい橋)”, and forested mountains.
 (Back)

 ➁ Deai Bridge

 By a few minutes walk from the parking lot, we arrived at the Deai Bashi.
 The Deai bridge was full of tourists, some of whom were taking photos on the middle of the bridge, overlooking a beautiful sight.
 (Back)